 If you’re planning to mix artificial plants with live ones, choose the most realistic blooms you can find.
 Consider that real flowers are hardly ever perfect, so pick faux flowers that have variances and don’t all look alike.
 Try to find petals that vary in size and shape to give your artificial plants the most realistic look.

-Choose blooms like our Faux Lavender Flowers that are as realistic as their live counterparts.
+Choose blooms like our Faux Flower Yellow Flower Spray Assortment that are as realistic as their live counterparts.

 Tip #2 – Choose natural colors.

 Keep your artificial choices within the color palette found in nature.
 While bright red lilacs might be striking, they’re a dead give-away that your arrangement contains fake flowers.

 Choose a color palette for your arrangement that most closely mimics those found outdoors.

 For the best results, pick fake flowers in colors that occur naturally, like our Faux Cream Flower Spray Assortment.

 Don’t hesitate to bend or trim the stems of your faux flowers so they more closely resemble the look found in nature.
 Real flower blooms tend to droop or bend on their stems.
 Bend the wire stem of your faux flowers to give them that realistic droop.
 Also consider trimming any foliage off of the stems of your artificial blossoms to match the stems of your live flowers if they are also lacking foliage.

 When using artificial flowers with heavier blooms like our Faux Flower Spray Assortment, bend the wire to give them a natural looking droop.

 If you’re looking for some inspiration or tips on flower arrangements in general, check out this great Pinterest board that is chock full of flower arrangement ideas.